SamSverko/dev-learning/mongodb.md

 	- Field path: `$fieldName`.
 	- System variable: `$$UPPERCASE`.
 	- User variable" `$$foo`.
-- Some expressions can only be used in certian stages.
+- Some expressions can only be used in certan stages.

 ---